“What Happened” (2017) is Hillary Clinton’s memoir book on the 2016 campaign elections.

 Power Moves Awareness

-What Happened by Hillary Clinton raises awareness that his a world where many sharks will do whatever it takes to hobble you, if that serves them.
+What Happened by Hillary Clinton raises awareness that this is a world where many sharks will do whatever it takes to hobble you, if that serves them.

 It’s a powerful reminder and one of the founding principles of this website.